chiliang7/fpl_dags/README.md

 ![newplot (29)](https://user-images.githubusercontent.com/17539049/158740346-79a7e374-bca3-4c58-9307-64dd156d3456.png)

+With these analyses, you can apply them to other teams with good fixtures to complete the team selection or when you need to decide whom to transfer in/out during the game.

 </details>

 # Summary

 Apache-Airflow is pretty easy to setup locally and is an easy-to-use ETL tool for personal projects.
 I am satisfied that it pulls the FPL data automatically so I can focus on the analysis part.
-Speaking of the analyses, the above ones only scratch the surface of the FPL.
+As for the analyses, the above ones only scratch the surface of the FPL.
 There are stats like chances created, missed, touches in the box, number of open crosses, shots taken, shots on target ... etc are not included in the dataset but also crucial when determining a player's performance.
 That being said, there is definitely a lot of room for this project to expand if needed.
-Simply accumulating player histories and fixtures will be huge.
-But for now, I think I am going to enjoy the rest of the season.
+Simply having these dags to run over years and accumulating player histories and fixtures will be huge.
+(They aggregate the previous seasons' data, so you can't get the match data from last year).
+But for now, I think this is good enogh for the rest of the season.